petersonben50/Everglades/code/2018_analysis_assembly/hgcA/hgcA_processing_2018.md

 I did this for each sequence initially identified as hgcA, so that I could see if any of the incomplete sequences are relatively abundant.

 I downloaded the depth files to my local computer, then combined them into a single file and normalized them with the R script `clean_hgcA_abundance.R`.
+This saves out a file with the aggregated and normalized depth information here: `dataEdited/2018_analysis_assembly/hgcA/depth/hgcA_coverage.csv`.

 **Clustering of sequences**